samparkewolfe/Sound_Control/README.txt

 SAMPLE PLAYER
 Save the last files that were loaded into the instruments.
+(DONE)

 GRANULATOR